exakat/php-dictionary/dictionary.rst

 + Functional tests : close to the specifications and the business level
 + End-to-end tests : they run the software from beginning to the end
 + Performance tests : tests focusing on the behavior of the software under load
-+ Acceptance tests : the tests that the sofware must pass to be accepted by the end user
++ Acceptance tests : the tests that the software must pass to be accepted by the end user
 + Smoke tests : tests that quickly detect a problem in the software.
 They are the most obvious.
 + Exploratory tests : when tests are used to check new behavior of the code
 + Regression tests : tests that ensures that previous behaviors are still behaving the same
-+ Fuzzing : testing the sofware with random data
++ Fuzzing : testing the software with random data

 Tests may be manual, when they are executed manually.
 Those are not recorded.
 Test may be automated, when they are executed by another piece of software.